LaplacesDemonR/LaplacesDemon/README.md

 As Statisticat could not be reached, neither by e-mail nor by snail-mail (the latter was attempted by Rasmus Bååth), Henrik Singmann took over as maintainer of `LaplacesDemon` in July 2016 with the goal to resubmit the package to CRAN.

-To contribute to the development of `LaplacesDemon` or discuss the development please visit tits new repository: https://github.com/LaplacesDemonR/LaplacesDemon
+To contribute to the development of `LaplacesDemon` or discuss the development please visit its new repository: https://github.com/LaplacesDemonR/LaplacesDemon